Using VBA to Get the Array Dimensions in Excel – 4 Examples

 Dim Myarray As Variant, Dim RowNum As Long, Dim ColNum As Long, Dim Rng As Range

-This line will keep the values of the chosen range in an array by the Variant type Myarray.
-We stored the array’s row and column counts as Long types with RowNum and ColNum, respectively.
-Rng is a range that we use to store the user’s chosen range.
+keeps the values of the chosen range in an array with the Variant type Myarray; stores the row and column counts of the array as Long types with RowNum and ColNum.
+Rng stores the user’s chosen range.

 On Error Resume Next